elifesciences/builder/docs/osx.md

 ## Running natively

-As mentioned, running builder natively on macOS can be hit a miss due to changes in builder, and painpoints of python on macOS from homebrew.
-This can run faster than the intel-based container above, and is much easier to setup the ssh-agent.
+As mentioned, running builder natively on macOS can be hit a miss due to changes in builder primarily targetting linux, and the painpoints of running modern python on macOS from homebrew.
+However, it can run faster than the intel-based container above, and is much easier to setup with an existing ssh-agent.
 These instructions should get you up and running.

 Install from dependancies with homebrew: